scouarn/sforth/README.md

 ## System documentation

+> Not complete

 ### Implementation-defined options
 - Aligned address requirements: none
-- Behavior of EMIT for non-graphic characters: like all characters, sent to the OS to be displayed by the terminal
+- Behavior of `EMIT` for non-graphic characters: like all characters, sent to the OS to be displayed by the terminal
-- Character editing of ACCEPT:
+- Character editing of `ACCEPT`:
     - return: send
     - backspace: delete
     - C^D: return -1 if nothing was written, else treat like return
     - C^C: cancel and return 0 (only if isig is disabled, otherwise it will interrupt the process)
-- Character set (EMIT, KEY): ASCII
+- Character set (`EMIT`, `KEY`): ASCII
 - Character-aligned address requirements: none
 - Character-set-extensions matching characteristics: none
 - Conditions under which control characters match a space delimiter: never
 - Format of the control-flow stack: data stack
 - Conversion of digits larger than thirty-five: won't be recognized as digits
-- Display after input terminates ACCEPT: the line terminator is not echoed, nothing is written, the echoed text remains as is
+- Display after input terminates `ACCEPT`: the line terminator is not echoed, nothing is written, the echoed text remains as is
-- Exception abort sequence (ABORT"): type the message, CR and ABORT
+- Exception abort sequence (`ABORT"`): type the message, `CR` and `ABORT`
 - Input line terminator: either carriage return (C^M, return key) or line feed (C^J, keypad enter)
 - Maximum size of a counted string, in characters: 255
 - Maximum size of a parsed string: there is no hard limit, PARSE can